Yves Congar: Scholar and ecumenist

 After the war, Congar continued to teach at Le Saulchoir, which had been returned to France, and to write, eventually becoming one of the most influential theologians of the 20th century on the topic of the Catholic Church and ecumenism.

 Congar was an early advocate of the ecumenical movement, encouraging openness to ideas stemming from the Eastern Orthodox Church and Protestant Christianity.
 He promoted the concept of a "collegial" papacy and criticised the Roman Curia, ultramontanism, and the clerical pomp that he observed at the Vatican.
 He also promoted the role of lay people in the church.
 Congar worked closely with the founder of the Young Christian Workers, Joseph Cardijn, for decades.

 From 1947 to 1956 Congar's controversial writing was restricted by the Vatican.
 One of his most important books True and False Reform in the Church (1950) and all of its translations were forbidden by Rome in 1952.
-Congar was prevented from teaching or publishing after 1954, during the pontificate of Pope Pius XII, following publication of an article in support of the "worker-priest" movement in France.
+Congar was prevented from teaching or publishing after 1954, during the pontificate of Pope Pius XII, following publication of an article in support of the worker-priest movement started by Jacques Loew in France.
 He was subsequently assigned to minor posts in Jerusalem, Rome, Cambridge and Strasbourg.
 Eventually, in 1956, Archbishop Jean Julien Weber of Strasbourg assisted Congar in returning to France.